meili-NG/meiliNG.js/README.md

 Meiling Gatekeeper just gives you session token, everything you do on the front-end is totally free for you*.
 Just follow the API Specs and You can use whatever front-end design you want.

-<small>* Conditions apply, In order to use full compatibility Meiling Gatekeeper provides with OpenID, you need to follow some specs.</small>
+<sub>* Conditions apply, In order to use full compatibility Meiling Gatekeeper provides with OpenID, you need to follow some specs.</sub>

 ### Written in Node.JS
 Meiling Gatekeeper is written in Node.JS and TypeScript, which you can easily understand.
 Tweak it whatever you want.